namdao2000/ultimate-nextjs-starter/README.md

     throw new Error('Something went wrong');

   } catch (error) {
-    handleError(error, res); // <-- this is the important line.
-It will capture the error above, log it and send a response to the client.
+    // This will capture the error above, log it and send a response to the client. handleError(error, res);
   }
 }
 ```